 Anna Calvi delivered an impressive and dramatic performance, unveiling her new material from her new album which is out at the end of the month – she was far more refreshingly rock chick than I was anticipating and this was one of the most enjoyable sets of the festival.
 It was also a positive step to see so many female performers at Green Man: Cate Le Bon, Jane Weaver and the female-fronted Amber Arcades (immigration lawyer Annelotte de Graaf) – that’s Amber Arcades pictured, top.

-As usual, there was plenty of other stuff going on around the festival site, from the dramatic acrobatic troupe I witnessed on Saturday, who performed behind a wall of fire; one friend was immersed in the Cinedrome tent for much of the time – enjoyable but as expected with quite a lot of sound bleed and there was lots to occupy children as well.
+As usual, there was plenty of other stuff going on around the festival site, from the dramatic acrobatic troupe I witnessed on Saturday who performed behind a wall of fire; one friend was immersed in the Cinedrome tent for much of the time – enjoyable but as expected with quite a lot of sound bleed.
+There was as usual plenty for kids at Einstein’s Garden as well.

-The festival was well-run as usual, from the clean toilets to the bars which at several points had staff looking for people to serve.
-Our quiet camping area was well and truly silent and the hot, free showers were wonderful.
+The festival was well-run as usual, from clean toilets to the bars which at several points had staff looking for people to serve.
+Our quiet camping area was well and truly silent – not something we were used to – and the hot, free showers were wonderful.

-Standing at the barrier for The War on Drugs I was not surprised to find out several of my fellow compatriots had come to the festival only in order to see this very band.
+Chatting at the barrier for The War on Drugs, I was not surprised to find out many had come to the festival just to see this band.
 Adam Granduciel and co played a set which was everything we had hoped, the lush, long drawn-out numbers with Granduciel’s Dylanesque vocals soaring over the rippling guitars.
 Mid-way I moved to the back of the auditorium, halfway up the hill, to the point where the sound coalesces, the band appear framed inside the stage with the Black Mountains forming a backdrop which never loses its breathtaking beauty.
 So long Green Man, and see you next year.